Thelma Ruby: Career

 In 1996 she appeared in ITV's Coronation Street as Lily Dempsey, a friend of Phyllis Pearce.

 From 1980, she and her husband, Peter Frye, adapted and performed in the play Momma Golda about the life of Golda Meir, Israel's first and only woman Prime Minister.
 In 2018, at the age of 93, she performed extracts from Momma Golda in a one-woman show at the King's Head Theatre in London.

+In 2017 she played Alice in the ITV sitcom Bad Move.
+In 2024, she appeared in the Back to Black film about Amy Winehouse.

 Personal life

-Ruby, who lives in Wimbledon, London and is a member of Wimbledon Synagogue, was married to Canadian-born actor Peter Frye from 1970 until his death in 1991.
+Ruby lives in Wimbledon, London and is a member of Wimbledon Synagogue.

+She was married to Jay Lewis, and subsequently to Canadian-born actor Peter Frye from 1970 until his death in 1991.
+She has a step-daughter from Peter Frye's first marriage.